1st Division (Estonia)

 The 1st Division was one of the three Estonian divisions created during the Estonian War of Independence, which was active until the Soviet occupation of Estonia.
-Since the restoration of independence in 1991 there are no divisions currently among the Estonian Defence Forces.

 Estonian War of Independence

 On 16 November 1918, the Estonian Provisional Government made the decision to create an armed force of volunteers.
 It was decided that army would consist of a single division which would have six infantry regiments, one cavalry regiment, one artillery regiment, and one engineering battalion.
 Major General Aleksander Tõnisson was assigned commander of the division, with Colonel Jaan Rink as chief of staff.
 However, when the Estonian War of Independence started on 28 November 1918 with the Soviet attack on Narva, the Estonian Army numbered only 2,200 to 2,300 men, with the bulk of the fighting actually conducted by the paramilitary Defence League.

 Soviet forces included the 6th Red Rifle Division at Narva and the 2nd Novgorod Division south of Lake Peipus.
 After losing at Narva a period of retreat began for the 1st Division.
 Advancing against weak Estonian defences the Red Army captured Valga on 18 December, Tartu on 22 December, and Tapa on 24 December.
 In order to conduct a more flexible defence of South Estonia, a separate 2nd Division was formed on 24 December under command of Colonel Viktor Puskar.
 By the end of the year the Soviets had advanced to within 34 km of the capital, Tallinn.

 By the beginning of 1919 the Estonian Army had been increased to 13,000 men, with 5,700 on the front facing 8,000 Soviets.
 The strengthened Estonian Army stopped the 7th Red Army's advance on 2–5 January 1919, and went on the counter-offensive on 7 January.
 Tapa was liberated two days later with the support of armoured trains, followed by Rakvere on 12 January.
 With the aim of capturing Narva, a 1,000 strong Finnish-Estonian force was landed at Utria on 17 January, in the rear of the 6th Rifle Division, cutting off the Soviet forces west of them.
 On 18 January Narva was liberated.
 Subsequently, the north eastern front stabilized along the Narva river.
 Over the course of 11 days the 1st Division had advanced 200 km.